CelestialCartographers/Loenn/README.md

 ---

-Lönn is a visual level maker and editor for the game Celeste.
-It allows editing map binaries, creating new ones, adding rooms, and filling the rooms with anything your heart desires (as long as what your heart desires is possible within the realms of the game).
-The generated map binaries can be loaded in the stock game or using [Everest](https://github.com/EverestAPI/Everest).
-For usage without Everest, you can replace a map in `Content/Maps` (remember backups), otherwise, you can place it in `Mods/<yourmodname>/Maps` with Everest and use the custom chapter loading.
+_Lönn is a visual level maker and editor for the game Celeste.
+It allows editing map binaries, creating new ones, adding rooms, and filling the rooms with anything your heart desires (as long as what your heart desires is possible within the realms of the game)._

+...is what I **would** write here, but this is still an extremely early version of Lönn, and there isn't really any useable map-editing functionality in it yet, although it should come fairly soon.
+For now, it's just a very fast map viewer.
+For actually editing maps, continue using [Ahorn][ahorn] for now, but feel free to play around with Lönn!

-The program is still in an early state, some things are still missing and it is under active development.
+The program is still in an early state, many things are still missing and it is under active development.
 If you spot something that is missing, it will most likely be added some time in the near future.
 If you spot a bug or the program crashes, please report it.

-Lönn is a successor to [Ahorn](https://github.com/CelestialCartographers/Ahorn), a visual level maker based on [Maple](https://github.com/CelestialCartographers/Maple).
+Lönn is a successor to [Ahorn][ahorn], a visual level maker based on [Maple][maple].
 If you want to be able to generate and edit maps using code, give Maple a try.

 This project is an unofficial map maker and level editor, it is merely a fan project aiming to aid map development until something official is available.
 None of this code is developed by or connected to the Celeste development team.